A test for directional-linear independence, with applications to wildfire orientation and size: Background to kernel density estimation

 \subsection{Directional kernel density estimation}

 Denote by $\bX$ a directional random variable with density $f$.
-The support of such a variable is the $q$--dimensional sphere, namely $\Om{q}=\lrb{\bx\in\R^{q+1}:x^2_1+\cdots+x^2_{q+1}=1}$, endowed with the Lebesgue measure in $\Om{q}$, that will be denoted by $\om{q}$.
+The support of such a variable is the $q$-dimensional sphere, namely $\Om{q}=\big\{\bx\in\R^{q+1}:x^2_1+\cdots+x^2_{q+1}=1\big\}$, endowed with the Lebesgue measure in $\Om{q}$, that will be denoted by $\om{q}$.
 Therefore, a directional density is a nonnegative function that satisfies $\Iq{f(\bx)}{\bx}=1$.\\

 The directional kernel density estimator was introduced by \cite{Hall1987} and \cite{Bai1988}.
-Given a random sample $\bX_1,\ldots,\bX_n$, of a directional variable $\bX$ with $Supp(\bX)\subseteq\Omega_q$ and density $f$, at a point $\bx\in \Omega_q$ the estimator is given by
+Given a random sample $\bX_1,\ldots,\bX_n$, of a directional variable $\bX$ with $\mathrm{supp}(\bX)\subseteq\Omega_q$ and density $f$, at a point $\bx\in \Omega_q$ the estimator is given by

 where $L$ is the directional kernel, $h>0$ is the bandwidth parameter and $c_{h,q}(L)$ is a normalizing constant depending on the kernel $L$, the bandwidth $h$ and the sphere dimension $q$.
-The scalar product of two vectors, $\bx$ and $\by$, is denoted by $\bx'\by$, where $'$ is the transpose operator.\\
+The scalar product of two vectors, $\bx$ and $\by$, is denoted by $\bx^T\by$, where $^T$ denotes the transpose operator. \\

-A common choice for the directional kernel is $L(r)=e^{-r}$, $r\geq0$, also known as the von Mises kernel due to its relation with the $q$--von Mises--Fisher distribution \citep{Watson1983}.
-In a $q$--dimensional sphere, the von Mises density $vM(\bmu,\kappa)$ is given by
+A common choice for the directional kernel is $L(r)=e^{-r}$, $r\geq0$, also known as the von Mises kernel due to its relation with the von Mises-Fisher distribution (see \cite{Watson1983}).
+In a $q$-dimensional sphere, the von Mises density $\textrm{vM}(\bmu,\kappa)$ is given by